EverML/vue2Map/README.md

 # PoC

 * Bootstrap the app.
 [X]
-* Implement a Service for fetching the torre api.
+* Implement a Serverless Service to fetch the torre api.
 [X]
 * Show Raw Data in console for testing.
 [X]
 * Integrate a Map Visualizer, full screen.
 [X]
     * Choose between GMaps and OpenStreetMap.
 [X]
 * Show a Specific user location by getting the lat/long params from the TORRE.CO BIO API. [x]

-# V2 - Improvements.
+# Roadmap - Improvements.

-* Show all users in the map with a heatmap-ish visualization. []
+* Show all users in the map with a heatmap-ish visualization. [ :( ]
+    * Status: I did some tests with heatmaps, need to play around a little bit more with the API's to get the data needed.
-* Given Specific Zoom-in events, replace the heat map by pointers for each user. []
+* Given Specific Zoom-in events, replace the heat map by pointers for each user. [ :(]
+    * Since it was coupled with the heatmap feature, can't put it together either. [ :( ]
 * onClick over each user, show some details about them .(name, links,bio, etc).
 [X]